 - 1. Verify all cables runs are secured.
-If installed in a mobile installation use wire ties or other non-conductive fasteners to prevent chafing or damage from movement and vibration. - 2.
-Verify strain reliefs or grommets are in place to prevent damage to the wiring or conduit where it passes through walls/bulkheads or other openings. - After verifying all AC connections are correct and all inverter AC terminal screws are torqued to 16 in lbf (1.8 N-m), replace the AC wiring access cover and the covers on the main electrical/ distribution panel.
+If installed in a mobile installation, use wire ties or other non-conductive fasteners to prevent chafing or damage from movement and vibration. - 2.
+Verify strain reliefs or grommets are in place to prevent damage to the wiring or conduit where it passes through walls/bulkheads or other openings. - 3.
+After verifying all AC connections are correct and all inverter AC terminal screws are torqued to 16 in lbf (1.8 N-m), replace the AC wiring access cover and the covers on the main electrical/distribution panel.

-2.5.5 AC Wiring Configurations
+2.5.6 AC Wiring Configurations

-The following table provides the different wiring configurations for installing and connecting the AC conductors into and out of the inverter (refer to figures 2-11 to 2-15 for installation drawings showing these configurations).
+The following table provides the different wiring configurations for installing and connecting the AC conductors to and from the inverter (refer to Figures 2-9 to 2-13 for installation drawings showing these configurations).